brygrove/vcl-app/vcl-app/README.txt

-This is the Victory Community Library software for Diane Stones
+This is the Victory Community Library software for Diane Stones.